openlawdc/simple/README.md

  * Possible values for "big" levels include: `Article`, `Chapter`, `Division`, `Part`, `Subchapter`, `Subdivision`, `Subpart`, `Subtitle`, `Title`, and `Unit`.
  * The type can also be `Section` for sections of the code (e.g. § 1-101).
 Sections are the primary levels where text and annotations occur.
  * When type is `placeholder`, the level is section-like but it represents Code sections that no longer exist or may exist in the future but do not exist now.
 Placeholder levels often have text and annotations like sections.
 They are documented specifically in a section below.
- * The type can also be `annotations` for annotation blocks and `appendices` for a block of appendices to a section (typically but not always within `Section`-levels)
+ * The type can also be `annotations` for annotation blocks, `appendices` for a block of appendices to a section (typically but not always within `Section`-levels), and `form` for blocks that contain quoted language that the Code is directing to be used on government forms (rendered like an HTML `<pre>` tag).
  * When `<type>` is omitted, the level is a numbered paragraph (i.e. `(1) The public policy....`) or an unnumbered block with a heading.
 Inside annotations, subheadings are represented this way.

 * `<num>`: The level's number.